wikimedia/mediawiki-extensions-GoogleLogin/README.md

 GoogleLogin MediaWiki Extension
 =====================

-Extension provide a Google Login Special page to login with Google account to a MediaWiki Installation.
+This Extension provides a Google Login Special page to login with a Google account to a the MediaWiki User account.

 Requirements
 ==
-* MediaWiki Version 1.22+
+* MediaWiki Version 1.23+
 * MySQL (sorry, no PostgreSQL or SQLite support for now)
 * PHP 5.3+
 * Google Developer Account with Google+ API access
+* Google+ API access
+* API Credentials for Webapplication (Client ID and Client Secret)

 Installation and Configuration
 ==